What Is Bone Metastasis?

 Treating the Primary Cancer

-Systemic treatments like chemotherapy and hormonal therapy go after the main cancer.
+Chemotherapy and hormone therapy target the main cancer.
 Taken by mouth or injection, they attack any cancer cells in the body.
-Systemic treatments are often effective against cancer, but they can cause side effects such as nausea, vomiting, fatigue, hair loss, and increased risk of infection.
+These treatments, called systemic because they affect the whole body, can cause side effects such as nausea, vomiting, fatigue, hair loss, and increased risk of infection.

 Bisphosphonates are a class of drugs that treats weak bones.
 They can be used to treat osteoporosis, a condition in which the bones get thin and weak.
-In certain cancer patients, bisphosphonates may help curb bone pain, reduce bone damage, lower elevated calcium levels, and decrease risk for bone fractures.
-Side effects may include fatigue, nausea, vomiting, anemia, and bone or joint pain.
+In certain cancer patients, bisphosphonates may help curb bone pain, reduce bone damage, lower elevated calcium levels, and decrease the risk for broken bones.
+Side effects include fatigue, nausea, vomiting, anemia, and bone or joint pain.
 A serious but rare side effect is jawbone death.

 Treating Just the Bones

 Local treatments focus on just the bone or bones where the cancer has spread.
 They work by destroying the tumor or slowing down the growth of the cancer cells.
 External beam radiation uses high-powered energy rays to kill cancer cells.
 It is similar to an X-ray, but much stronger.
-Ablation is another local treatment that destroys tumors with cold, heat, electrical currents, or alcohol.
+Ablation is another local treatment that destroys tumors with cold, heat, electric currents, or alcohol.
+Ultrasound may also be used to destroy nerve endings in the bone around the tumor.
 Another local treatment involves injecting bone cement to help stabilize the area.